Podcasts on Ukraine

 A new podcast, started by news platform The Kyiv Independent in September 2022, that offers discussions and analyses on current events and global consequences of the war in Ukraine.
 The first programmes were devoted to broader themes as identity and history.

 Long-standing weekly show on developments in the former Eastern Bloc countries by Brian Whitmore – first for Radio Free Europe, then for the Center for European Policy Analysis (CEPA), and now in association with the Atlantic Council.
-Now focuses mainly on the war in Ukraine which experts from the US and the region.
+Now focuses mainly on the war in Ukraine with experts from the US and the region.

 Daily pod news coverage by Malcontent News with analysis and assessments on the battlefront in Ukraine, geopolitics, economics, and human impact.